kaanaksit/odak/docs/odak/learn/wave/impulse_response_fresnel.md

-# odak.learn.wave.transfer_function_fresnel
+# odak.learn.wave.impulse_response_fresnel

-`transfer_function_fresnel(field,k,distance,dx,wavelength)`
+`impulse_response_fresnel(field,k,distance,dx,wavelength)`

-A definition to calculate convolution based Fresnel approximation for beam propagation.
+A definition to calculate impulse response based Fresnel approximation for beam propagation.
 Curious users can consult `Computational Fourier Optics` by David Vuelz.
+**Refer to Issue 19 for more.
+This definition is unreliable.**

 **Parameters:**